 Treatment of mononucleosis

-Steroids (prednisolone) is advised when the condition is prolonged or
+The disease may resolve alone in healthy subjects.
+Steroids (prednisolone) is advised when the condition is prolonged or accompanied by complications.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.